 The education and outreach program brings children, artists, teachers and science together through sound experiments designed for K-8 schools.
 Teaching Artists work with children throughout the year to cultivate hands-on instrument building, music appreciation and the study of sound produced through made and found objects.

-Ever met a 5-year old composer?
-Thingamajigs' team of artists lead art camps to expand the young, creative mind.
-Through music, movement, visual art and science, the campers gain a unique and well-rounded experience in creativity, collaboration and experimentation.
+Join Thingamajigs' team of artists in a fun and engaging arts camp designed to expand the young, creative mind.
+Through interactive workshops that incorporate music, movement, visual art and science, campers gain a unique and well-rounded experience in creativity, collaboration and experimentation.

 Limited scholarships are available to assist families in meeting tuition expenses.
 Scholarships are awarded in various amounts; not all aid is equivalent to full tuition.
 If you are interested in applying for a scholarship, please, call 510-545-6689.